 Fruity Cinnamon Kraut

 This is a fun and fruity kraut recipe!
-I love the unique taste that makes this a great cultured veggie to serve with salads, sandwiches and as a topping for dips and even mixed with hummus.
-The juice is also as powerful as the veggies themself and you'll love the taste.
-You can change this up with all kinds of fruit, strawberries, blueberries, blackberries etc. Mix it up and have fun!
+I love the unique taste that makes this a great cultured veggie to serve with salads, sandwiches, and as a topping for dips and even mixed with hummus.
+The juice is as powerful as the veggies themselves and you'll love the taste.
+You can change this up with all kinds of fruit such as strawberries, blueberries, blackberries etc. Mix it up and have fun!

 Servings: 1 quart

 - ⅛ teaspoon Cutting Edge Cultures – or 2 tablespoons kefir whey